Finland Gambling Regulation

 Laws That Govern Landbased Gambling in Finland

-The history of gambling in Finland can be traced back to the 17th century.
-It was prohibited in 1899 but was eventually decriminalized again in 1917 and has been legal ever since.
-Gambling activities are governed under the provisions of the Finnish Lotteries Act 1047/2001 , which has been amended on several occasions.
+The history of gambling in Finland dates back to the 17th century.
+Gambling was prohibited in 1899, but it was decriminalized again in 1917 and has been legal ever since.
+Gambling activities are governed by the provisions of the Finnish Lotteries Act 1047/2001, which has been amended several times.

-This piece of legislation describes lotteries in Section 2 as “[activities] in which participants may win a prize of monetary value based in full or in part on chance in which there is a charge for participation.”
-This law is also applicable to operating and designing casino table games (like roulette, craps, and blackjack), slots, tote betting, bingo, pool betting, and machines with non-monetary prizes.
+The legislation defines lotteries in Section 2 as “[activities] in which participants may win a prize of monetary value based in full or in part on chance in which there is a charge for participation.”
+The Act also applies to casino table games (such as roulette, craps, and blackjack), slots, tote betting, bingo, pool betting, and machines with non-monetary prizes.

-Section 5 of the Finnish Lotteries Act says that lotteries and other gambling services can be run solely for non-profit purposes by organizations that have registered offices in the country.
+Section 5 of the Finnish Lotteries Act states that lotteries and other gambling services may be conducted solely for non-profit purposes by organizations with registered offices in the country.
 A permit must be issued by a licensing body for this purpose.
-Section 11 further elaborates on this subject, stating that the state-owned Veikkaus Oy has been granted the exclusive rights to distribute gambling products and services on the territory of Finland.
+Section 11 adds that the state-owned Veikkaus Oy holds the exclusive rights to distribute gambling products and services within Finland.

 Government Decrees That Complement Finland’s Lottery Act